Cassey Ho: Career

 Her workout videos are often featured in online newspapers and videos.
 She is also considered a successful social media marketer who has appeared as an example of a successful social-media fitness entrepreneur in the book Social Media Marketing All-in-One For Dummies and other social media "how to" books.
 In 2014, Lionsgate's BeFit YouTube channel added Ho to their channel lineup.
 In an interview with EContent Magazine, Ho stated that she believes that one reason for her success on YouTube is because she keeps her videos "fun and playful."

 She was interviewed by Forbes in 2012 as a woman who is rapidly becoming a star on YouTube along with several other women such as Issa Rae and Cassandra Bankson.
 She has been described as a poster child for Asian American entrepreneurial success on the Internet.
 At the 2014 Sundance Film Festival, she led yogilates workout sessions at the YouTube lounge.

-In 2012, she won Fitness Magazine's Fitterati blogger awards in the category of "Best Healthy Living Blog."
+In 2012, she won Fitness Magazines Fitterati blogger awards in the category of "Best Healthy Living Blog."
 Sharecare also ranked her as the number 2 online influencer making a difference in the world of fitness just behind Jillian Michaels.
 In 2013, Ho won a Shorty Award in the category of social fitness.

 In January 2014, MarketWatch reported that Ho was first on their top 10 list of Social HealthMarkers on fitness by Sharecare.
 In August, The Wall Street Journal reported that Ho's Blogilates YouTube channel was averaging almost 8 million views a month and that it is the top-ranked fitness channel on YouTube.
 In September, Seventeen magazine announced that its October issue would be its first YouTube issue featuring 30 well known YouTubers, with Ho to present her workout routine.

-Clothing collection: Bodypop
+Clothing collections: Bodypop and Popflex

 In August 2014, Ho released "Bodypop", an activewear clothing collection.
 According to Ro Kalonaros, writing for Shape, "The line is a mix between high fashion and practical—think peplum and bold prints."
 At the release of her activewear collection, Ho also released a music video of three female athletes wearing Ho's activewear.
-In January 2016, Ho launched the first collection of a new line, "Popflex."
+In January 2016, Ho launched the first collection of a new line, "Popflex".

-IN 2024, after Taylor Swift wore Popflex's Pirouette skort for a YouTube short, the item sold out in 15 minutes.
+In 2024, after Taylor Swift wore Popflex's Pirouette skort for a YouTube short, the item sold out in 15 minutes.
+The skort made another appearance in her official music video for "I Can Do It With A Broken Heart".
 The attention for the item had attracted copycat designs being sold on online marketplaces such as Shein and Amazon multiple times.
-Despite having patents filed, in 2025.
-Gottex allegedly copied the skort's design and sold theirs in Nordstrom.
-After Ho's team sent Gottex and Nordstrom cease and desist letters, Gottex's lawyers threatened legal actions instead if she pursued “any further infringement allegations.”
+Despite having patents filed in 2025, Gottex allegedly copied the skort's design and sold theirs in Nordstrom.
+After Ho's team sent Gottex and Nordstrom cease and desist letters, Gottex's lawyers threatened legal actions instead if she pursued "any further infringement allegations."